DiamondLightSource/sci-react-ui/readme.md

 Code can be found at [github.com/DiamondLightSource/sci-react-ui](https://github.com/DiamondLightSource/sci-react-ui).

-You'll need `pnpm` installed to build it.
-See [tools.md](./tools.md) for list of other tools used in this library
+You'll need `pnpm` installed to build it. (note: it is automatically installed as a feature if you are using devcontainers) See [tools.md](./tools.md) for list of other tools used in this library

 ### Build